Magnetic Taylor-Proudman constraint explains the flows into the Tangent Cylinder

-The second term in the \emph{l.h.s.} is $\mathcal O(\Ek,\Ro)$ due to the MTPC (\ref{eq:mtp}).
+The second term in the \emph{rhs} is $\mathcal O(\Ek,\Ro)$ due to the MTPC (\ref{eq:mtp}).
 The last two terms stem from the current generated within the boundary layers to balance viscous forces, and fed into the bulk.
 From the compound charge conservation in the boundary layer, these scale as $c_\perp \delta=\ordert{Ek^{1/2}}$.
-Then from (\ref{eq:cont_int}) and (\ref{eq:divc_expanded}), the bulk current is topologically constrained by
+Then from (\ref{eq:cont_int}) and (\ref{eq:divc_expanded}), the bulk current obeys the "topological MTPC":

 where $c_0=-\partial_th+c_w$.
-Eq. (\ref{eq:geostrophic_contours}) states that the quasi-2D current $\bcp$ must follow the geostrophic contours where boundaries are impermeable to $\cur$ ($c_w=0$) and at fixed distance ($\partial_th=0$).
-The current may however deflect from them to absorb current ($c_0$) either incurred by the motion of the boundaries ($\rho_c\partial_th$) or fed through them ($c_w$), for example if these are not impermeable or not electrically insulating.
-Eq. (\ref{eq:geostrophic_contours}) thus generalises the concept of geostrophic contour to include not only the effect of the Lorentz force but also permeable, electrically conducting and moving boundaries.\\ The final step is to express the MTPC in terms of the velocity field.
-Indeed, Eq. (\ref{eq:geostrophic_contours}) expresses the geometric constraint on a quasi-2D solenoidal current in a 3D domain, regardless of the definition of that current, so that Eq. (\ref{eq:geostrophic_contours}) and Ohm's law (\ref{eq:qsmhd_ohm}) impose independent constraints from which $\J$ can be eliminated.
-Denoting normal and tangential components to a given geostrophic contour by indices $n$ and $s$, and $u_0=c_0(\partial_nh)^{-1}$, these imply (henceforth dropping tildes)
+Equation (\ref{eq:geostrophic_contours}) generalizes the concept of geostrophic contour to include not only the effect of the Lorentz force but also permeable, electrically conducting and moving boundaries: when boundaries are impermeable to $\cur$ ($c_w=0$) and steady ($\partial_th=0$), it constrains the quasi-2D current $\bcp$ to follow the geostrophic contours.
+The current may however deflect from them to absorb current ($c_0$) either incurred by the motion of the boundaries (${-\partial_th}$) or fed through them ($c_w$) if {they} are not impermeable or not electrically insulating.\\ We can now express the MTPC in terms of the velocity field: Eq. (\ref{eq:geostrophic_contours}) expresses the geometric constraint on a quasi-2D solenoidal current in a 3D domain, regardless of the definition of that current, so that Eq. (\ref{eq:geostrophic_contours}) and Ohm's law (\ref{eq:qsmhd_ohm}) impose independent constraints from which $\J$ can be eliminated.
+Denoting normal and tangential components to a given geostrophic contour {in the $z$-averaged plane} by indices $n$ and $s$, and $u_0=c_0(\partial_nh)^{-1}$, these imply (dropping tildes)